curl/curl/docs/libcurl/opts/CURLOPT_UPLOAD.md

     /* Set the size of the file to upload */ curl_easy_setopt(curl, CURLOPT_INFILESIZE_LARGE, (curl_off_t)fsize);

-    /* Now run off and do what you have been told! */ curl_easy_perform(curl);
+    /* Now run off and do what you have been told */ curl_easy_perform(curl);
   }
 }